- The best estate cars for 2019

 Boot space: 570 litres with the seats up; 1,700 litres with the rear seats folded.

 The Superb Estate, which lives up to its name, joins its hatchback sister that arrived in 2015.
-It’s enormous, and provides serious competition for the established estate car rivals on this list.
-It is also one of the best-looking estate cars, with large side windows that keep the proportions balanced without fussy styling elements.
-This understatement continues to the remarkable 280 TSI 4x4, which allows the aforementioned antiques and livestock to be transported to 62mph in 5.8 seconds yet costs less than £40,000 - even with desirable options.
-There are four petrol and three diesel engines to choose from, and we expect most in the UK will opt for diesel.
-It’s certainly comfortable to drive, if not the most engaging in the sector.
+It’s enormous, and provides serious competition for the established rivals on this list.
+It's also one of the best-looking, with large side windows that keep the proportions balanced without fussy styling elements.
+This understatement continues to the remarkable 280 TSI 4x4, which allows the car to reach 62mph in 5.8 seconds yet costs less than £40,000 - even with desirable options.
+There are four petrol and three diesel engines to choose from.
+It’s certainly comfortable to drive, if not the most engaging.

 Lots of head- and leg-room in the cabin, combined with supple ride quality and a luxurious interior, mean comfort levels are high in the Superb.
 It’s free from road noise, and most models come with heated leather seats.
 Not only is the boot large, offering 1,950 litres of room with the rear seats folded, but there’s also a variable-height boot floor - without which, the floor isn’t completely flat.
 You also benefit from nets in the boot for securing smaller items.

 Boot space: 660 litres with the seats up; 1,950 litres with the rear seats folded.

 Is this the best premium estate car you can buy?
 Possibly.
 It’s not the largest on the market - the Skoda Superb and Peugeot 308 are both bigger at the back - but you can choose the option of two rear-facing child seats in the boot, turning it into a seven-seater if you wish.